Jeff Fager: Career

-In 2018, nineteen existing and former CBS employees told The New Yorker that Fager allowed harassment in the news division.
-Six former employees also told the magazine that while inebriated at company parties, he touched employees in ways that made them uncomfortable.
+In 2018, 19 existing and former CBS employees told The New Yorker that Fager allowed harassment within the news division.
+Six former employees also told the magazine that, while inebriated at company parties, he touched employees in ways that made them uncomfortable.
 Fager was ousted from CBS News on September 12, 2018.
-CBS News reported that Fager had sent a threatening text message to Jericka Duncan, one of the network's correspondents, when she sought his response to the report in The New Yorker.
-The text read "Be careful, There are people who lost their jobs trying to harm me, and if you pass on these damaging claims without your own reporting to back them up, that will become a serious problem."
+CBS News reported that Fager had sent a text message warning Jericka Duncan, one of the network's correspondents, when she sought his response to the report in The New Yorker: "Be careful, There are people who lost their jobs trying to harm me, and if you pass on these damaging claims without your own reporting to back them up, that will become a serious problem."
+Law firms Debevoise & Plimpton and Covington & Burling were engaged to investigate, reporting, in December 2018, that Fager had been sensitive and supportive of working women, and a "stark contrast" to show creator Don Hewitt.

+Fager, who is noted for successfully enforcing 60 Minutes independence from CBS control, including letting staff make editorial decisions without corporate influence, was interviewed among several industry veterans, in July 2025, about the unprecedented Paramount settlement for subsidiary CBS made with Donald Trump, which had been preceded by the abrupt resignation of long-time 60 Minutes producer Bill Owens.
+Fager said of the deal, "it's a shame, and it’s a mistake", and expressed concern for the future oversight of his former program.
+That October, when interviewed by Lachlan Cartwright for Breaker Media, Fager further stated that it was another "mistake" for newly-installed CBS News editor-in-chief Bari Weiss to report directly to the new Paramount Skydance CEO David Ellison, a structure he described as "really unusual."
+In the wake of Scott Pelley's June 2026 firing by Weiss, Fager told the Associated Press that 60 Minutes was "hobbled without him" because Pelley's "is the most remarkable body of work in the history of the broadcast".